aristanetworks/avd/ansible_collections/arista/avd/molecule/eos_cli_config_gen/documentation/devices/host1.md

 #### MTU Discovery Summary

-- MTU discovery for hosts is enabled.
+- MTU discovery for hosts is enabled with fragmentation-needed rate-limit of 100 packets-per-second.
 - MTU discovery interval is 100 seconds.

 #### Interfaces Metric Bandwidth